Martin Luther King Jr. assassination location.

 King was rushed to St. Joseph's Hospital on Overton Avenue, where he was pronounced dead roughly one hour later.

-During the investigation into King's murder, the authorities discovered Ray's fingerprints on a rifle and binoculars that had been dumped in a store doorway close to the crime scene.
+During the investigation, the authorities discovered Ray's fingerprints on a rifle and binoculars that had been dumped in a store doorway close to the crime scene.
 Furthermore, a witness saw a man matching Ray's description fleeing from the rooming house shortly after the gunshot rang out.

 Following the assassination, Ray drove to Canada, where he used a fake passport to board a flight to the United Kingdom.
 However, he was detained at Heathrow Airport while he was attempting to fly to Belgium.
 By that stage, the authorities had placed his alias on a watch list.